-ALWAYS chat with the sellers before investing into their traffic.
+ALWAYS chat with the sellers before investing in their traffic.
 Be mindful of the fact that you might not be in the same time zones so give it a few hours of time if the reply isn’t instant or the seller isn’t online.

 At the end of the day, a good traffic source is worth waiting for.
 Contact them, and work out a deal with them.
-That’s what i recommend.
+That’s what I recommend.
 (1# Google Review Traffic Product)